 Radek Sali is one of Australia’s most successful businessmen and a serial entrepreneur in the health and wellness sector.
 He revolutionised the Swisse Wellness group by making the category aspirational and pioneering the use of brand ambassadors.
 As CEO Radek created a positive working culture (twice winning the “Best Place to Work” award in Australia for 2015 & 2016) and charted record sales.
 In 2015 Radek helped negotiate the sale of the group to Hong Kong-listed Biostime for over $1.7 billion, one of the biggest private company transactions in Australian history.

 Radek used the proceeds to set up his company, Light Warrior, with ex-Goldman Sachs banker Adam Gregory.
 Light Warrior is an investment group commited to creating shared value by investing in businesses that are socially responsible and environmentally conscious.
-In addition to Chairman of Light Warrior, Radek is the Chairman of MAdE Establishment and Made by Cow, a Director of Hydralyte, myDNA, Stratosphere and Wanderlust.
+In addition to Chairman of Light Warrior, Radek is the Chairman of Made by Cow, a Director of Hydralyte, myDNA, Stratosphere and Wanderlust.
 Radek is also the Chairman and Cofounder of the not-for-profit Lightfolk Foundation, a Director of Igniting Change and the Hawthorn Football Club, The B Team member, the National Institute of Integrative Medicine Director and a Campaign Cabinet member for Latrobe University.
 In 2016 he was CEO In Residence at Melbourne University and is an Honorary Alumni at La Trobe University.

 Chris is the founder and director of Principle Media Group (PMG).
 PMG is a media agency that includes a portfolio of global and Australia brands.
 It provides global digital and traditional media strategy, planning, performance and buying services.
 Chris was formerly the CEO of SMG Media Group, also holding the role of COO for Publicis Media ANZ - he has 25 years’ experience working in media and advertising.
 He has worked with blue chip clients including Suncorp, Samsung, Optus, Holden, Subaru, Nike, and ANZ Banking Group.
 As COO of Publicis Media, and Director of Starcom & Mediavest Group (SMG), Chris led the operations across the five brands within the Publicis Media portfolio; Starcom, Mediavest, Zenith, Blue449/Match, and Performics.
 Chris led the transformation of Publicis Media from media buying company to a product and consulting services business.